 Bees appeared during Cretaceous times, along with other insects like ants.
 Plant and tree life started to spread with early figs and magnolias appearing.
 The chalk cliffs we see today are formed from a type of algae that was rife in the Cretaceous seas called Coccoliths.

 This period ended with mass extinction events, possibly from asteroid impacts and volcanic activity which blocked the sun and reduced photosynthesis.
 There is another school of thought that believes it was a gradual shift in climate and sea levels, perhaps similar to what we are experiencing now?

-Looking toward Bat Head, near Durdle Door
+The view toward Bat Head, near Durdle Door

 Throughout these three periods, the land moved, rose, dropped and thus created the coastline we see today.
 There is a great 'fault' at Seaton Hole where one can see a transition between the Triassic and Cretaceous.
-The Jurassic appears to be missing out here, although just a mile or so to the east, it pops back up again.
+The Jurassic period appears to be missing here, although just a mile or so to the east, it pops back up again.

 Our planet is forever changing.
 From its formation 4500 million years ago, it has evolved and altered and humans have only been here for a very short time.
 The earliest human (Homo Sapien - more on this subject in part 2) remains have only been dated to 200,000 years old.
 Isn't it mind-boggling to think that the Jurassic Coast is up to 252 million years old?

 When you consider how much we have achieved, and destroyed, in the relatively short time we've existed, it's still obvious that we are just the merest speck of dust on the planetary clock.